RigacciOrg/py-qmc5883l/calibration/README.md

 remote connection, whereas the tools aimed to do a full 3D calibration, generally require a realtime 3D graphic animation.

-## Gatering data with 2d-calibration-get-samples
+## Gathering data with 2d-calibration-get-samples

 First of all we need to execute the **2d-calibration-get-samples** script.
 It runs doing a